By Mayo Clinic Staff

 - Deep skin biopsy.
 To diagnose calciphylaxis, your doctor may remove a small tissue sample from an area of affected skin for analysis.

 - Blood tests.
 Mayo Clinic labs will analyze a blood sample to measure a variety of substances in your blood — calcium, phosphorus, parathyroid hormone, aluminum, urea nitrogen, creatinine and albumin, among others — to help your doctor assess your kidney and liver function.

 - Imaging studies.
-X-rays may show the branch-like vascular calcifications that are common in calciphylaxis.
-However, this is also a common symptom in other advanced kidney diseases.
-Additional imaging exams, such as high-resolution CT scans, mammograms or bone scans may support the diagnosis of calciphylaxis.
+X-rays may show branch-like calcium deposits in the blood vessels (vascular calcifications) that are common in calciphylaxis.
+However, vascular calcifications are also common in other advanced kidney diseases.

 No standard or universally effective treatment for calciphylaxis exists.
 Early diagnosis and treatment offer the best chance to reduce the effects.
 At Mayo Clinic, calciphylaxis is treated using three approaches explained below.

 Applying intensive wound treatment

 Your doctor will recommend aggressive wound care.
 For sores to heal, some of the tissue damaged by calciphylaxis may need to be surgically removed (debridement).
 In some cases, tissue can be removed using other methods, such as wet dressings or whirlpool treatments, among others.
 Antibiotic treatment is part of treating and preventing wound infection.
 You may be offered medication to assist with pain due to the calciphylaxis or wound care.

 Restoring oxygen and blood flow to the skin